papousek/SlepemapyAnalysis/README.md

 * m = Map(output\_path,csv,codes,**user=user_id**) #create map object
 * m.number\_of\_answers(binning\_function=**binning\_function**,number\_of\_bins=**5**)

-There are also few examples of usage for predefined maps and graphs included in main.py
+There are also few examples of usage for predefined maps and graphs included in main.py.
+If you want to know more read [documentation](../blob/master/documentation/html/index.html).